Currents Topic Page

 The devil made me do it.
 It's not my fault, (you fill in the blank) made me do it.
 The point is, if I fail, it's not my fault.
 The article goes on to tell you how you can manipulate those you would blame for your failure into making them make you do it.

 I get so pissed off and frustrated when people want to blame their actions on others.

 If I were to respond to the article writer, I would say, "Sure it helps when you are supported or you can partner with someone when you strive to accomplish a goal.
 However, in the end you must take responsibility and, if necessary, do it on your own.
 The only person you can really blame for your failure is yourself.

 Wow. it's been a long time.
 September 3, 2008 -- The major headline in today's paper read, "Feds Fine Pfizer $2.3 billion."
 Is that supposed to make us happy.
 Just who are they punishing.
-For certain it's not the high rollers of the company or the stock holders.
+For certain it's not the high rollers of the company or the stockholders.
 It's you and me.
 It's the customer that will pay the bill.
 I regret that this little outburst is like a grain of sand that no one will see.
-I do vote against all incumbents, unless the challenger appear to be a bigger crook or moron.
+I do vote against all incumbents, unless the challenger appears to be a bigger crook or moron.

 What is really needed are laws that punish the people making the decisions.
 I'm not talking about bad decisions; I'm talking about the illegal ones.
 When they, The Feds or other government entities, fine a company, it's because of wrongdoing by company personnel; usually upper management.
 I also wonder why nobody in the media circus does anything.
 I guess it's easier to go along with the way things are.
 After all who owns the media?
 Large corporations and they surely don't want to make themselves libel.